getcarina/getcarina.com/_references/002-troubleshooting-windos-docker-vm-startup.md

 ### Environment not set up properly

-When you open a fresh command prompt different from the Docker Quickstart Terminal, its might not initialize properly.
+When you open a fresh command prompt different from the Docker Quickstart Terminal, it might not initialize properly.

 Run the following command: